microsoft/azure-devops-auth-samples/OAuthWebSample/README.md

-# ASP.NET web app (VSTS OAuth sample)
+# ASP.NET web app (Azure DevOps OAuth sample)

 This sample shows how to prompt a user to authorize a cloud service that can call APIs on Visual Studio Team Services on behalf of the user.

-To learn more about OAuth in Visual Studio Team Services, see [Authorize access to VSTS with OAuth 2.0](https://docs.microsoft.com/vsts/integrate/get-started/authentication/oauth?view=vsts)
+To learn more about OAuth in Azure DevOps, see [Authorize access to Azure DevOps with OAuth 2.0](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/oauth?view=vsts)

 ## How to setup